cyclopticnerve/CNLib/README.md

 ### Manually

-If you downloaded the zip:
+If you downloaded the zip file:
 ```bash
 $ python -m pip install /path/to//CNLib-<version>.zip
 ```
+where \<version\> is the version number included in the file name.

 Or if you cloned the repo:
 ```bash